- Pleasanton Water

 Why is a sewer rate study necessary?

-A sewer rate study is necessary to ensure that sewer service rates remain financially sustainable, legally compliant, and sufficient to maintain reliable wastewater service for the community.
+To adjust rates, a sewer rate study is necessary to ensure that sewer rates are financially sustainable, legally compliant, and sufficient to maintain reliable wastewater service for the community.

 The study evaluates the actual cost of operating, maintaining, repairing, and replacing the City’s aging sewer infrastructure, while also accounting for increasing regional treatment costs charged by Dublin San Ramon Services District, inflation, regulatory requirements, and long-term capital improvement needs.

-Sewer systems require continuous investment to prevent pipe failures, sewer overflows, service disruptions, and costly emergency repairs.
-Much of Pleasanton’s sewer infrastructure was installed decades ago and must be rehabilitated or replaced over time to maintain system reliability and meet state environmental regulations.
+Sewer systems require continuous investment to reduce the risk of pipe failures, sewer overflows, service disruptions, and costly emergency repairs.
+Much of Pleasanton’s sewer infrastructure was installed decades ago and must be rehabilitated or replaced over time to support the long-term reliability of the system and protect public health and the environment.

-- Determine whether current revenues are sufficient to cover operating and maintenance costs
+- Determine whether sewer rates are sufficient to cover the cost of service, i.e. operating and maintenance costs

 - Ensure rates are fair, proportional, and compliant with California legal requirements for utility fees